phelsajc/laravelTask/README.md

 # LaravelTask
  Laravel Task is a task project from Privacy Ninja.
+In used Laravel/ui for scaffolding.
-# Config file
+# Config Environment
 1. Set up database credentials in  ```.env``` file
 # Database
 1. Migrate database ```php artisan migrate```